Our brand new (not rebuilt) Lamb 119413 Ametek motor is used in some central vacuum brands and models. 119413 motor is a Lamb Ametek original motor.

 When to replace:

-How to replace: It is not difficult to replace the 119413 ametek motor.
+How to replace: It is not difficult to replace the 119413 Ametek motor.
 There are three to four screw brackets and a couple of wires.
 All of our customers are amazed at how easy it is.
 NOTE: There is no core trade-in.
-Used motors are thrown away.
+Used motors are thrown away or taken to a metal recycling center.
 Click here to read and print out our step-by-step motor replacement instructions.
-Note that if the unit bolts into metal brackets then the ground wire can be snipped.
-If plastic then attach the ground wire to the ground from the power cord or anywhere to metal on the unit.
+Note that if the unit bolts into metal brackets, then the ground wire can be snipped.
+If plastic, then attach the ground wire to the ground from the power cord or anywhere to metal on the unit.

 Replacing motor brushes: